What is an embolic stroke?

 If one of these arteries is blocked, the brain can’t produce the energy it needs to function.
 These brain cells will begin to die off if the blockage lasts for more than a few minutes.

-These blockages, called emboli, can form from air bubbles, fat globules, or plaque from an artery wall.
+These blockages are called emboli.
+They can form from air bubbles, fat globules, or plaque from an artery wall.
 Emboli can also result from an abnormal heartbeat.
 This is known as atrial fibrillation.
 When the heart doesn’t beat effectively, it can cause blood to pool and clot.

 Stroke happens suddenly, often without warning.
 When symptoms do occur, they differ depending on which part of the brain is affected.